su-ntu-ctp/5m-data-2.1-intro-big-data-eng/installation.md

 ## Conda Environments

 Install conda environments required for the rest of module.
-Go to the `environments` folder and create the conda environments based on the `environment.yml` file.
+Go to the `environments` folder and then go to `python_3_11` folder; create the conda environments based on the `environment.yml` file.
 Each `yml` file is prefixed with the environment name.

-For example, to create the `bde` environment, first navigate into the `environments` folder by running `cd environments`, then run the following command:
+For example, to create the `bde` environment, first navigate into the `environments/python_3_11` by running `cd environments/python_3_11`, then run the following command:

 `conda env create --file bde-environment.yml`